gundalow/ansible/docs/docsite/rst/dev_guide/architecture_deep_dive.rst

 When Ansible 2.0 was first being written, we originally started all workers at once and passed them things over a multiprocessing `Queue`.
 However, we quickly ran into speed and memory issues doing so, so we now create workers on the fly and they receive all shared-memory objects via the `__init__` call of `WorkerProcess`.
 The other thing `__init__` does is to create a copy of the stdin when a TTY is in use, or to make sure stdin is pointed at `/dev/null` when there is no TTY.

 The implementation of `run()` is very simple, as it basically just creates a `TaskExecutor` object and immediately calls its `run()` method to execute the task.
 If successful, the resulting `TaskResult` object is put on on the shared queue (`rslt_q`) and the worker exits.
-If an execption was raised, we try and do a little special handling depending on the error, and put a custom-made `TaskResult` on the queue for the main thread to process.
+If an exception was raised, we try and do a little special handling depending on the error, and put a custom-made `TaskResult` on the queue for the main thread to process.

 Task Executor
 -------------